npm/statusboard/README.md

 Serve: `npm run dev -w www`

-Publish: The site is published on all pushes to `main` that touch files in `workspaces/www/lib`.
+Publish: The site is published to GitHub Pages on all pushes to `main`.

 ### Forking